EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

 Finally, head to the /notebooks folder and open the file 1.0-report.ipynb in your Jupiter Notebook editor.
 Running this notebook will output a standardized set of graphs describing the main results of the simulation in the data folder.
 Feel free to modify the notebook at your convenience in order to tailor the analysis to your needs.

+## Acknowledgments

+**Acknowledgement of EU funding**: This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement n° 870072.

+**Disclaimer excluding Commission responsibility**: The content of this repository does not reflect the official opinion of the European Union.
+Responsibility for the information and views expressed therein lies entirely with the author(s).

+## License

+Licensed under MIT license.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, shall be licensed as above, without any additional terms or conditions.

 ## Project Organization